How do the NHL playoffs work? NHL playoffs explained

 The first two rounds of the playoffs will be intra-divisional, with the first seed playing the fourth and the second playing the third, with the winners playing each other.

 The third round, dubbed the Stanley Cup Semifinals, will seed the final four teams based on their regular season standings.

 The winner of those two ties will then face off in the Stanley Cup Finals.

-The Stanley Cup playoffs take place all over the USA and Canada, depending on which teams qualify for the post-season.
+The NHL playoffs take place all over the USA and Canada, depending on which teams qualify for the post-season.

-How many teams qualify for the Stanley Cup playoffs?
+How many teams qualify for the NHL playoffs?

-There are 16 spots in the Stanley Cup playoffs, with the qualifying teams determined by the regular season standings.
+There are 16 spots in the NHL playoffs, with the qualifying teams determined by the regular season standings.

 The first 12 spots go to the teams that finished in the top three of each of the four divisions in the NHL – the Atlantic, Metropolitan, Pacific and Central divisions.